 My belief: it’s up to me.
 My emotion: irritation.
 My motivation: pressure.
 I start to piece together what I know from what I don’t know.

 Then lying on my acupuncture’s table, I begin to feel my energy shift and I experience a succession of ideas that emanate from a single realization: My spiritual lesson is learning how to use my yin to feed my yang.

-In other words, rather than turn my back on my heart to ease the pressure, I can service responsibility from my heart.
+Rather than turn my back on my heart to ease the pressure, I can service responsibility from my heart.

 What I feed thrives.

 I can feed both.
 I must feed both.

 My growth edge is living in the threshold between two great desires: How to feed and nurture what is most essential while also supporting the one I feed.